nick-allen/python-roundhouse/README.rst

     pip install roundhouse[all]

-Additional serializer plugins can be published and installed via pypi/pip using the `roundhouse` setuptools entrypoint pointing to module/package containing additional serializer classes
+Additional serializer plugins can be published and installed via pypi/pip using the :code:`roundhouse` setuptools entrypoint pointing to module/package containing additional serializer classes